10 things to do on Lewis & Harris

 It's now over 9,000 years since the first people explored and lived on these islands, and there's some stunning reminders left behind.
-The Calanais Standing Stones are older than Pyramids of Giza, but there are still questions as to what this stone circle was built and used for which you'll find out more about in the visitor centre.
+The Calanais Standing Stones are older than the Pyramids of Giza, but there are still questions as to what this stone circle was built and used for which you'll find out more about in the visitor centre.

 Blackhouse at Arnol

 There are few trees on Lewis and Harris, so those who lived here long ago had to be more creative with what they used to keep warm.
-Visit this traditional Hebridean blackhouse at Arnol to find out about the peat burning.
+Visit this traditional Hebridean Blackhouse at Arnol to find out about the peat burning.

 Stornoway is the main settlement on Lewis, and the largest town in the Outer Hebrides, as well as having the main port, and an airport.
-Visit the harbour to see the fishermen at work and catch a glimpse of what could become a delicious dinner that night and explore the shops for look at traditional Harris Tweed.
+Visit the harbour to see the fishermen at work and catch a glimpse of what could become a delicious dinner that night and explore the shops for traditional Harris Tweed.

 As the main ferry terminal for Harris, Tarbert is also a great place to catch one of the many boat tours out to see the puffins and razor bills.
 Browse the shops for more Harris Tweed or an original framed island painting.